 iacat has for many years found support from individuals and professionals in various walks of life, who have an interest in the creative arts therapies and their development.
-We are pleased to announce the following individuals who have become Patrons of iacat.
+We are pleased to announce the following individuals who have become our Patron and ambassadors of iacat.

 Dr. PAT BRACKEN